mjg123/mjg123.github.io/_posts/2017-10-11-FnProject-Flow-102.md

 - fdk-java
 ---

+*Important note:* This blog was correct at the time of posting but Fn has changed since.
+An up-to-date version of this document is maintained at [https://github.com/fnproject/tutorials/tree/master/Flow102](https://github.com/fnproject/tutorials/tree/master/Flow102)

 If you haven't read [Flow 101](/2017/10/10/FnProject-Flow-101.html) yet, I encourage you to start there and get grounded in what Flow is, what it's for and how it works.

 In this post I'll go through how to build a more complex Flow with parallelism and asynchronous chaining.
 I'll assume you have set up the services as described in the Flow 101.